-It may be hard for some to remember the last time that they got a proper, full night’s sleep as we talk about naps and sleep this week.
+It may be hard for some to remember the last time that they got a proper, full night’s sleep.
 Schoolwork, jobs, and extracurricular activities are just a few things that can contribute to an adolescent’s hectic and busy schedule.
 Simply put, there aren’t enough hours in the day for people to do everything that they want, and they often sacrifice the time they should be using sleeping to get everything else done.